 Cut all the parts to the dimensions in the Cutting List (see Additional Information, below).
 Using a table saw, make 1x3s from your 1x6s (see Cutting List).
 Then notch the front arm supports as shown in Fig. A. Draw the curved shapes (parts A and P) onto hardboard as shown in Photo 2 and trace them onto boards, or simply draw the 1-in. square grids directly onto the pieces.
 Cut them out with your jigsaw and sand the curves smooth with 100-grit sandpaper.
 Drill 7/8-in. diameter holes with a sharp spade bit into parts A for the front pipe hanger.

 Cut the center and top horizontal back braces (parts F and G) from 1x4s as shown in Photo 1.
 A table saw works best, but if you’re an ace with a circular saw, you can set your saw bevel, tack the 1×4 to the tops of your sawhorses to keep the board from moving, and then saw along a line right down the length of the board.
 Next, mark a diagonal taper onto a 1×3 as shown in Fig. A to make the two outer slats (K) from this single piece.
 Cut along the line with your jigsaw, then use a block plane to smooth the cut edge.
 Set the seat assembly aside.

 This cutaway drawing shows the construction details for the porch swing.
-To download a larger PDF version, see Additional Information.
+To download a larger PDF version of these free porch swing plans, see Additional Information.
 The complete Cutting List and Shopping List are also in Additional Information.